rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

   } yield ()
 {% endhighlight %}

-I love the _for-comprehension_ construct, because it is so visual and self explanatory :)
+I love the _for-comprehension_ construct because it is self-explanatory :)

-The only question that was left behind is who is responsible of resolving the dependencies declared through the `Reader` monad.
+Who is responsible for resolving the dependencies, declared through the `Reader` monad?
 The answer is simple, that is the `main` method.

 {% highlight scala %}
 def main(args: Array[String]): Unit = {